mkolodny/django-react-starter-kit/README.md

 In one terminal window/tab, run the frontend:

 ```
-cd <your-project-name>/frontend
+cd <your-project-directory>/frontend
 yarn start
 ```

-Then, in another terminal window/tab, from the root of the repository, run the backend:
+Then, in another terminal window/tab, run the backend:

 ```
-cd <your-project-name>
+cd <your-project-directory>
 pipenv shell
 ./manage.py runserver
 ```